VictoriaMetrics/operator/docs/resources/vmagent.md

     eula: true

     # using enterprise features: reading metrics from kafka
-    # more details about kafka integration you can read on {{% ref "/vmagent/#kafka-integration" %}}
+    # more details about kafka integration you can read on https://docs.victoriametrics.com/vmagent#kafka-integration
-    # more details about these and other flags you can read on {{% ref "/vmagent/#command-line-flags-for-kafka-consumer" %}}
+    # more details about these and other flags you can read on https://docs.victoriametrics.com/vmagent#command-line-flags-for-kafka-consumer
     kafka.consumer.topic.brokers: localhost:9092
     kafka.consumer.topic.format: influx
     kafka.consumer.topic: metrics-by-telegraf